The Deterrent Effect of Targeted and Salient Police Enforcement: Evidence from Bans on Checkpoints for Driving under the Influence

 PhD Candidate in Economics

-I am an economics PhD candidate at the University of Oregon.
-I am an applied microeconomist with broad interests in health, labor, and public economics and specific interests in researching how public policies affect health behavior, criminality, and principal-agent problems policing.
-I will be on the job market for the 2024-2025 academic year.
+I am an applied microeconomist with broad interests in health, labor, and public economics and specific interests in researching how public policies affect health behavior and criminality.
+In Fall 2025, I will be joining San Diego State University as an assistant professor.